jasmangle/therapylang/README.md

 ## Therapist Interaction (I/O)

-Throughout the execution of your program, the Therapist (`STDOUT`) is always available to talk to. the Therapist can also ask you questions (`STDIN`).
+Throughout the execution of your program, the Therapist (`STDOUT`) is always available to talk to.
+The Therapist can also ask you questions (`STDIN`).

 | Phrase | Meaning |
 |--------|---------|